GEUS-Glaciology-and-Climate/awsrx/README.md

 - [ ] Decide whether a CR1000 logger program should be used to define the transmitted message.
 This used to be half-implemented to detect the data field in the received message, and then was only used for adding column header names to the outputted datalines (and wasn't 100% reliable)

 - [ ] `Payload.payload_type` currently defines the character (e.g. `t`, `f`) within a message, along with the number of bytes per character.
-In the script, information such as NaN values, formatting and processing ocuurs based on the character.
+In the script, information such as NaN values, formatting and processing occurs based on the character.
 Instead of being in the script, these could be defined in the `payload_type.csv` file and become part of the `PayloadFormat` object

+- [ ] Take the `PayloadFormatter` attributes `Payload.payload_format` and `Payload.payload_type` out of dictionary types (`dict`), and retain the key values as individual attributes where possible.
+This has been done with the `Emailmessage` and `SBDmessage` objects already, and makes it easier and more accessible for fresh eyes